kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-4443: Configurable PodFailurePolicy Reason
+# KEP-4443: More granular Job failure reasons for PodFailurePolicyRule

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good